 Let’s assume that on average, we spend approximately 7 hours a day sitting down: 5 hours sitting in front of the office desk, an additional 1 hour commuting, and another 1 hour watching Netflix after work.

 Eventually, this hunched over position leads to tightness, inflexibility, and poor posture.
-You’ll start to feel hip pain, back pain, ankle pain, tight muscles, and more – a common problem that Darko Bejakovich, a Physiotherapist from Infinite Health commonly sees.
+You’ll start to feel hip pain, back pain, ankle pain, tightness in the body, and more.

 So whether you’re an exercise newbie, regular gym goer or CrossFit superstar, mobility training is an essential component of any quality fitness program.
 You need something to open up your body, pull you into proper alignment, and help you stand up straight!